daabir/resintern.io/README.md

-# Easy-Resume-Builder
+Easy Resume Builder
-This is a website created to help people build their professional resumes in a few steps for free.
+This is a website created (for internship project) to help people build their professional resumes in a few steps for free.

+ALSO, THIS SITE WON'T BE ABLE TO RUN LIVE ON GITHUB PAGES BECAUSE IT IS PROGRAMMED IN PHP.
+GITHUB DOES NOT SUPPORT LIVE PAGES.
+GITHUB ONLY ALLOWS SITES CODED IN HTML CSS AND JAVASCRIPT TO RUN LIVE.
+IN ORDER TO RUN THIS SITE, PLEASE DOWNLOAD THE CODE AND RUN IT ON LOCALHOST.

+THANKYOU FOR YOUR PATIENCE.